MEET THE MAKERS – LILLY

 As the creator of Tallis, you must have experienced a lot.
 Do you have any great memories of your Tallis journey?

 It has always been, and continues to be, an amazing journey.
-I look back at the last few years and can’t believe the things I’ve achieved.
-Some of the people I’ve met, the meetings I’ve walked into, I can’t believe it was me and Tallis.
+I look back at the last few years and can’t believe the things we’ve achieved.
+Some of the people I’ve met, the meetings I’ve walked into, I can’t believe it was Tallis and me.

 My son Rex was born in 2015 and, as the company was still starting out, he came along for the ride.
 I have pictures of him in the stock room lying on a comfy box of cashmere and playing with his toys.
 He came to Paris Fashion Week when he was seven weeks old, so Tallis is in his blood.